11 Things You Must Know About Google’s 200 Ranking Factors

 With this understanding of the myth of the 200 factors and how they’re applied (or not covered), let’s carry on to other known factors.

 While I’ve noted above that the mass number of factors can’t be readily understood that doesn’t mean they’re not knowable.

 We know the sun exists but there’s a lot we don’t understand about how it functions.

-Nonetheless, knowing that it exists and some of the core outputs of it has proved quite helpful over the years and search ranking factors are similar.
+Nonetheless, knowing that it exists and some of the core outputs of it has proved quite helpful over the years.
+Search ranking factors are no different.

 So, while we can’t necessarily understand the impact or nuances of how their calculations work or how they might influence other aspects of the overall algorithms, there are factors that are known and the knowing provides confirmation that an area is worth working on.